List of The Price Is Right pricing games: Money Game

 The contestant is shown a board of nine two-digit numbers, two of which are the first and last two digits in the price of a car.
 The middle digit is revealed at the outset, and the contestant chooses one number at a time.
 The correct numbers hide the front and rear halves of the car, while all others hide dollar signs.
-Any incorrect numbers chosen by the contestant are placed into a column of four blank spaces and awarded as cash.
+Any incorrect numbers chosen by the contestant are placed into a column of four blank spaces and awarded as cash worth the face value.
 The contestant wins both the car and the sum of the incorrect guesses if the contestant completes the price before filling the column.
 The contestant wins only the cash total if the column is filled first.

 When the game was first played for cars with a five-digit price, the game was titled Big Money Game.
 For cars with four-digit prices, no digit in the price was revealed at the start of the game.
 Also, on the Tom Kennedy-hosted syndicated version in 1985, the contestant was shown the last digit in a five-digit price, meaning the contestant had to find the third and fourth digits in addition to the first two.